bancho22/oboapp/ingest/notifications/README.md

 # Notifications System

-This directory contains the notification matching and delivery system for Oborishte Map.
+This directory contains the notification matching and delivery system for OboApp.

 ## Overview